Function tracing_core::stdlib::mem::zeroed

 , &mut T

-) and functions pointers.
+) and function pointers.
 Using zeroed

 on such types causes immediate undefined behavior because the Rust